kimbho/PennX-SD3x/README.md

 ## Homework 2

+Implemented programs for:

-Implemented programs for several greedy and dynamic programming algorithms.
+Greedy and dynamic programming algorithms.

+Subproblems:

 1) optimal intervals
 1) path through a grid

-### Please read the individual writeup.pdf in each folder for problem statements and expected solution.
+#### Please read the individual writeup.pdf in each folder for problem statements and expected solution.